 Soon after moving to Santa Rosa, California, in 2007 I became interested in those odd, often ramshackle three-story towers I sometimes saw on my bike rides around the area.
 The first owner I talked to called her tower a tankhouse and told me how it worked.
 I went to the library to learn more about them, only to find that there were no books on the subject.
 Since then I've scoured what little literature I could find in newspaper and journal articles and unpublished theses, spent many hours in archives, and many more in traveling around northern California (from the San Francisco Bay Area east and northward) to photograph tankhouses and interview their owners.
-At this writing (1 January 2017) my tankhouse database includes images and information for 582 tankhouses, most of them in just 14 of California's 58 counties.
+At this writing (5 February 2017) my database includes images and information for 582 tankhouses, most of them in just 14 of California's 58 counties.
 (It also includes images and information on quite a few peculiar redwood silos in Sonoma County.)

-In June, 2011, I published a book about tankhouses under the Barn Owl Press imprint.
-(The book, called TANKHOUSE: California's Redwood Water Towers from a Bygone Era, is the result of that early research (see https://sites.google.com/site/thebarnowlpresspage/).
+I've published a book about tankhouses based on that research under the Barn Owl Press imprint: TANKHOUSE: California's Redwood Water Towers from a Bygone Era (see https://sites.google.com/site/thebarnowlpresspage/).

 Since then I've been talking to more tankhouse owners, taking more pictures and learning more about them.
 Here are some stories I wish I could have included in the book.
 In case you've visited this site before, I've put them in reverse chronological order, most recent first.